danielpastor97/mlcg/docs/source/models.rst

 Radial Basis Functions
 ----------------------

-These classes are used to expanded pairwsie distances into a basis of more general input features for filter generating networks in `SchNet`.
+Sets of radial basis functions are used to expand the distances between atoms on a fixed-sized vector.
+For instance, this is the main transformation of the distances in the `SchNet` model.

 .. autoclass:: mlcg.nn.radial_basis.GaussianBasis
 .. autoclass:: mlcg.nn.radial_basis.ExpNormalBasis